♜ Dossier 0: Control Stack

 🜂 Explore the Next Episode

-• Episode III: Courtroom Alchemy: Procedure as theatre, leverage as routine, and the quiet mechanics that make coercion feel lawful.
+• Episode III: Courtroom Alchemy: The courtroom file: ritual, leverage, and procedure as the quiet mechanics that make coercion feel lawful.

 Continue the Conversation